hankthevc/rai-toolkit/README.md

 ### Working from the hosted sandbox

-If you are collaborating through the coding assistant’s sandbox environment and want to move the repository to your own machine, follow the export instructions in [`docs/ACCESSING_SANDBOX.md`](docs/ACCESSING_SANDBOX.md).
+If you are collaborating through the coding assistant's sandbox environment and want to move the repository to your own machine, follow the export instructions in [`docs/ACCESSING_SANDBOX.md`](docs/ACCESSING_SANDBOX.md).
 The guide walks through creating a `git bundle`, copying it out of the container, and pushing the history to your GitHub remote.

-> Screenshot placeholder: add once the Streamlit app is live.
+## 60-Second Tour for Recruiters

+**What this demonstrates:** Translating AI governance policy into executable code—risk triage, safeguard assignment, and audit-ready decision records.

+**Start here:**
+1. **[Live Demo](https://rai-toolkit.streamlit.app/)** (2 min) — Enter "healthcare chatbot" scenario → see 15+ safeguards trigger with policy citations → download Decision Record
+2. **[Healthcare Case Study](docs/case_studies/01_healthcare_chatbot.md)** (3 min) — Critical-tier assessment walkthrough showing PHI protection, adversarial testing, human oversight
+3. **[Framework Crosswalks](docs/crosswalks/)** (1 min skim) — How safeguards map to NIST AI RMF, EU AI Act, ISO 42001, OWASP LLM Top 10, MITRE ATLAS
+4. **Code deep-dive** (5 min) — [`common/utils/risk_engine.py`](common/utils/risk_engine.py) shows transparent scoring logic; [`common/policy_packs/`](common/policy_packs/) shows YAML-encoded safeguards with policy references

+**Skills on display:** Python (Streamlit, pytest), policy-as-code design, threat modeling, cross-functional communication (policy ↔ engineering), CI/CD (GitHub Actions).

+## Built with AI Coding Assistance

+This entire project was **vibecoded**—built iteratively using AI coding assistants (Claude, Cursor) to rapidly prototype, debug, and refine.
+Rather than spending weeks on boilerplate, I focused on governance logic, threat modeling, and user experience while AI handled scaffolding, test generation, and documentation formatting.

+**Why this matters for hiring:**
+- **Experimental mindset:** I treat AI as a force-multiplier, not a replacement—using it to explore ideas faster and iterate on feedback loops
+- **Maximizing frontier capabilities:** Just as I design red-team frameworks for frontier AI at 2430 Group, I leverage frontier AI for my own workflows
+- **Transparent about tooling:** Modern security/governance work requires understanding AI's capabilities and limitations firsthand; building with AI teaches both
+- **Outcome-focused:** 6 policy frameworks, 60+ safeguards, 3 case studies, full CI/CD—shipped in days, not months

+**The workflow:** Plain-language intent → AI generates scaffolding → I refine logic/policy accuracy → AI writes tests/docs → iterate.
+This is how governance-as-code should operate: rapid experimentation, transparent decision logic, and continuous validation.

+Now, the app uses AI to **autofill risk assessments** from plain-language descriptions—meta, but fitting.

 ## How Project 1 Operates

+1. **AI-powered scenario parsing (NEW):** Paste a plain-language use case description → OpenAI API analyzes it → get suggested risk modifiers with reasoning → review and approve → auto-fill the form.
+Meta-governance: AI built this tool, now AI helps *you* assess AI.
-1. **Scenario intake:** Reviewers capture a plain-language description, the autonomy level, and flags such as PII or customer-facing exposure.
+2. **Scenario intake:** Reviewers capture a plain-language description, the autonomy level, and flags such as PII or customer-facing exposure.
-2. **Risk scoring:** A transparent additive model converts the inputs into a tier (Low/Medium/High/Critical) that teams can defend in interviews and audit readouts.
+3. **Risk scoring:** A transparent additive model converts the inputs into a tier (Low/Medium/High/Critical) that teams can defend in interviews and audit readouts.
-3. **Policy selection:** YAML policy packs encode safeguards from recognized frameworks (e.g., NIST AI RMF, EU AI Act).
+4. **Policy selection:** YAML policy packs encode safeguards from recognized frameworks (e.g., NIST AI RMF, EU AI Act).
 Conditions inside each control determine whether it applies to the submitted scenario.
-4. **Decision Record export:** The Streamlit UI and shared exporter produce a Markdown file summarizing the risk tier, selected controls, and review ownership so the outcome can be filed in a ticketing system.
+5. **Decision Record export:** The Streamlit UI and shared exporter produce a Markdown file summarizing the risk tier, selected controls, and review ownership so the outcome can be filed in a ticketing system.

 Read the methodology deep dive in `docs/methodology_project1.md` for scoring rationale and governance trade-offs.
 A plain-language walkthrough of every file—written for early-career coders—is available in `docs/FILE_OVERVIEW.md`.